-It is a part of ordinary early development and of the existence of a secure attachment for children to experience periods of feeling anxious about being separated from their parents.
-However, children with separation anxiety have fear or feel anxious, to a degree that is developmentally inappropriate, about separating from their parents/primary caregivers.
+It is part of ordinary early development, and of the existence of a secure attachment for children, to experience periods of feeling anxious about being separated from their parents.
+However, children with separation anxiety have fear or feel anxious about separating from their parents/primary caregivers to a degree that is developmentally inappropriate.
 They often worry that their parents will be hurt.
-They often worry that they or their their parents will suffer from an unfortunate event that will result in the children being separated from or losing their parents.
-Children with separation anxiety often find it difficult to be left alone (to play or to fall asleep), to leave their home (with or without their parents), to be cared for by someone else, to have sleepovers, or to attend day care, preschool or school.
+They often worry that they or their parents will suffer from an unfortunate event that will result in the child being separated from or losing their parents.
+Children with separation anxiety often find it difficult to be left alone (to play or to fall asleep), to leave their home (with or without their parents), to be cared for by someone else, to go to sleepovers, or to attend day care, preschool or school.
 They may also experience physical symptoms of fear/anxiety, such as headaches, upset stomachs, nausea and/or vomiting, when they are separated from their parents.

 Assessment of anxiety